Now Reading

 2. Iruvar (1997)

 Iruvar (aka The Duo) is a tale of friendship and love, set under Tamil Nadu’s Dravidian political backdrop.
 Unlike Bombay or Roja, Iruvar caused a huge controversy in Tamil Nadu.
-There are a lot of anecdotal references to friendship/rivalry between Tamil Nadu’s two influential politicians – M.G.R. and Karunanidhi.
+There are several anecdotal references to friendship/rivalry between Tamil Nadu’s two influential politicians – M.G.R. and Karunanidhi.
 The censors cut down a lot of alleged controversial dialogues.
 The final cut didn’t look as powerful as Mani Ratnam wanted it to be.
 Those who aren’t aware of these giant politicians couldn’t follow many of the muted or cut underlying elements.
-Yet, Iruvar happens to be rare.
-And the finest film to explore the long-lasting relationship between cinema and politics in Tamil Nadu.
-Aishwarya Rai made her debut as Kalpana.
-The character was apparently based on late chief minister Jayalalitha.

 The film finely illustrates the intense interactions and speeches that shaped the rivalry between the two political leaders.
 No words can describe Mohan Lal and Prakash Raj’s excellent acting range.
 In a scene towards the end, Chief Minister Anandan (Mohan Lal) meets opposition leader Tamilchelvan (Prakash Raj).
 It’s a marriage function and the two leaders sit side by side.
 With the help of Santosh Sivan’s cinematography and A.R.
 Rahman’s music, Mani Ratnam spectacularly dwells on their inscrutable emotions.

-Tamilchelvan’s thunderous poetry recital in the end is another memorable scene.
+Tamilchelvan’s thunderous poetry recital, in the end, is another memorable scene.

 1. Nayakan (1987)

-Image Source: letterboxd.com
+Image Source: Art House Cinema

 The gangster epic — inspired by Mario Puzo’s Godfather — brought together three greats of Indian cinema.
 Kamal Haasan, Illayaraja and Mani Ratnam.
 It’s the story of a downtrodden young, rebellious guy becoming a savior of fellow downtrodden people.
 The film is partly based on real-life Tamil gangster Varadarajan Mudaliar.
 The nuance Kamal Haasan brings to the central role (Velu Naicker) is up there with Brando’s Corleone.
 While Mani Ratnam had creative freedom in Mouna Raagam, it was only in Nayakan that he fully developed his directorial voice.
-His penchant for sharp angles, light and darkness, sweeping set-ups were well established here.
+His penchant for sharp angles, light, darkness, and sweeping set-ups was well established here.

-View Comments (5)
+View Comments (6)

-Leave a Reply
+Leave a Comment